ring9834/EntitlementService/README.md

 Recognizing the complexity of real-world banking authorization, I incorporated a range of BIAN-compliant patterns, from role inheritance to regulatory compliance checks, into the graph model.
 This both validates the model's comprehensiveness and supplies diverse test data to rigorously cover positive, negative, and boundary conditions.

 ## Features
-- Supports 10 of banking identity and relationship scenarios based on BIAN standards:
+:trophy: - Supports 10 of banking identity and relationship scenarios based on BIAN standards:

   :point_right: 1.
 Direct Entitlement